 Performance essays are all the rage.
-In this five-week Los Angeles storytelling class, two time Moth GrandSLAM winner, Moth Host and master storyteller Matteson Perry will teach you how to be a storytelling pro.
+In this five-week Los Angeles storytelling class, Moth Host and 2x GrandSLAM winner Matteson Perry will teach you how to be a storytelling pro.
 You’ll do fun, improvised storytelling drills, learn about the structure of performance essays, and explore ways to use your stories to boost your writing career.
-Matteson will show you how to transform relationships gone bad, family feuds, adventures, and life’s minutia into two riveting five-minute pieces that are the perfect mix of vulnerability and comedic vavoom.
+Matteson will show you how to transform relationships gone bad, family feuds, adventures, and life’s minutiae into two riveting five-minute pieces that are the perfect mix of vulnerability and comedic vavoom.
 He’ll even teach you how to expose your narrator’s flaws while also persuading the audience to root for you.

 By the end of the class, you’ll have crafted two polished stories based on upcoming Moth themes and be ready to blow the competition away at the Moth.
 You’ll get targeted feedback on your tales to help you polish up your diddies and you’ll perform one of them at a show at a professional theater!
-Before you know it, you’ll join the ranks of the 16 students who won StorySLAMs and 2 who won GrandSLAMs from taking this class.
+Before you know it, you’ll join the ranks of the 18 students who’ve won StorySLAMs and 3 who’ve won GrandSLAMs from taking this class.

 Two Time Moth GrandSLAM winner, Moth Host